 Matt in the navy:

-- Matt leaving college to join the navy band
+- Leaving college to join the navy band

-- Spent his first two years in Naples, Italy and traveling in 23 different countries
+- Spending his first two years in Naples, Italy, and traveling in 23 different countries

-- One of the Africa trips he did became the opening paragraph of his personal statement
+- One of his trips to Africa eventually becoming the opening paragraph of his personal statement

-- “Atlantis,” a science, technology, & engineering-based educational program that sparked his interest for the sciences
+- “Atlantis”—a science, technology, and engineering-based educational program that sparked his interest for the sciences

 - Being terrified and facing his fears

 - Not knowing if he could get into medical school with F’s on his transcript